jotaro-sama/ToyModule/README.md

 tail -f /var/log/kern.log
 ```

+The `test.sh` script does a quick test compiling and loading the module, and also unloading it and deleting the generated files when it's done.

+If you want to do the testing manually:

-To load the kernel module, compile it, then a `.ko` file is produced.
+- To load the kernel module, compile it with `make`, then a `.ko` file is produced.
 Run:
 ```
 sudo insmod guestbook.ko
 ```

-To unload it:
+- To unload it:
 ```
 sudo rmmod guestbook
 ```

+- Once the module is running, you can compile (just run `gcc -o tester tester.c`) and run `tester.c` to see how it does.

+- If you want to quickly remove the files generated with `make`, run `make clean`.

+The module now creates (and deletes) its own device file via C code, and we have a `tester.c` program to test the module, so the section below is not needed anymore.
+I will keep it there in case anyone finds it useful.

-Once it's running we want to create a node for the device in `/dev`:
+~~Once it's running we want to create a node for the device in `/dev`:
 ```
 cd /dev
 #          dev name c is for char device